 - German – Chicorée

-- Description – The leaves of the Belgian endive, a herbaceous plant of the botanical family Compositae.
+- Description—Belgian endive leaves are an herbaceous plant in the botanical family Compositae.
 This variety of chicory is derived by sprouting its roots in a dark, hot, humid place.

 - Environment – Endives are cultivated in Belgium, France, The Netherlands, Germany, the United States, and Canada.